AxisVM/pyaxisvm/README.md

 axapp.Quit()
 ```

+Take a look at the jupyter notebooks in the examples folder of this repository for more complete examples.

 ## **Tips and Tricks**

-**PyAxisVM** wraps up the COM type library, allowing users to exploit the elegant and concise syntax python provides, while leaving everything on the table.
+**PyAxisVM** wraps up the COM type library, allowing users to exploit the elegant and concise syntax Python provides, while leaving everything on the table.
 If for example, we wanted to calculate areas of surface elements, the out of box solution would be something like

 ```python
 areas = []